Avalors/RISC-V-Team2/docs/team_statement_sections/single_cycle_statement.md

 ![Initialisation](https://github.com/user-attachments/assets/345b3dad-c85a-4342-9f1a-28cc72ed0b15)

 We can see the 3-bit AddrMode signal, and we can also see that ADDR_REAL_WIDTH is set to 20.
+We also opted for little-endian storage, meaning computer operations could be faster and simpler.

 Below, we can see the code section which reads the data.hex file found in the rtl folder: